The Unix command has the following common pattern

 command_name options argument(s)

-Here we are trying to give some of the commonly used command’s in Unix
+Here we are trying to give some of the basic unix command in Unix

 |man||It is used to see the manual of the various command.It helps in selecting the correct options to get the desirable output.
 Just need to give man command|